UCLeuvenLimburg/advanced-programming-topics/fp/stateless-vs-stateful.md

 ## But Why Stateless

 You might wonder why strings have been made stateless.
 Clearly it consumes more memory!
 A stateful implementation would be much more memory efficient... right?

-There are actually multiple situations where creating new strings is more efficient.
 Consider the following code:

 ```java